• Skip to primary navigation

 This spicy carrot hummus that is perfect for parties or afternoon snacks!

-Made with just a few ingredients, this healthy carrot dip is bean free and so simple to make!
+Made with just a few ingredients, this healthy carrot dip is made without chickpeas and so simple to make!
 Vegan, gluten free, dairy free, paleo and Whole30 friendly!

 Cucumber topped with spicy carrot dip with a tray of veggies.